stfc/PSyclone/examples/gocean/eg5/nan/README.md

-# PSyclone GOcean Example 7
+# PSyclone GOcean PSyData NaN-check Example

 **Author:** J. Henrichs, Bureau of Meteorology

 ## Introduction

-This is a simple test that shows how to use the NaN verification support in PSyclone.
+This is a simple example that shows how to use the NaN verification support in PSyclone.
 It is a stand-alone program that can be compiled and run.